AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 The app enhances user engagement by enabling members to track their star balance, explore the menu, place orders ahead of time, preload funds onto a digital Starbucks Card for in-store payments, and send gift cards.6

-10. Continuously test and optimize data collection methods
+10. Test and improve data collection

 Data collection should not be static; it must evolve based on performance, user feedback, and changing behaviors.
 Businesses should apply A/B testing and multivariate testing to optimize: